KILTprotocol/spec-ext-credential-api/readme.md

 The extension MUST perform the following tasks in `startSession`:
 - follow steps in Well Known DID Configuration to confirm that the `dAppDID` is controlled by the same entity as the page origin
-- generate a temporary keypair for encryption of messages of the current session
+- generate a temporary DID and a keypair for encryption of messages of the current session
+- generate a nonce of 24 random bytes
-- use this keypair to sign the dApp-provided `challenge`
+- use the temporary keypair, the dApp public key, and the nonce to encrypt the dApp-provided `challenge` with `x25519-xsalsa20-poly1305`

 The extension SHOULD perform the following tasks in `startSession`:
 - ensure that the user has previously authorized interaction with the provided DID